pavelmc/Si5351mcu/README.md

 There is a few routines in the Internet to manage the Si5351 chip, all of them has a few distinct feature set because they use different strategies (different goals) that make them unique in some way.

 My goal is this:

 * Keep it as small as possible (Smallest firmware footprint)
 * Less phase and click noise possible (Playing with every trick possible)

 The main purpose is to be used in Radio receiver projects, so this two mentioned goals are the golden rule.

-Let's list some of goals archeivements and bonuses:
+Let's list some of goals achievements and bonuses:

 **Small firmware footprint:**